KLZ-0/pacman-esearch/README.md

 `sudo make install`

-NOTE: the search index is stored in `$HOME/.cache/` on per-user basis so run eupdatedb as regular user (the one who will be using esearch) -- For example the database for user `john` will be stored in `/home/john/.cache/` or wherever the `$HOME` variable points
+NOTE: the search index is stored in `$HOME/.cache/` on per-user basis so run eupdatedb as regular user (the one who will be using esearch) -- For example the search index for user `john` will be stored in `/home/john/.cache/` or wherever the `$HOME` variable points

 Optionally remove redundant objects: `make clean`